-The Tier 2 approach is similar to the Tier 1 approach.
-To apply the Tier 2 approach, both the activity data and the emission factors need to be stratified according to the different techniques that may occur in the country.
+To apply the Tier 2 approach, both the activity data (amount of waste incinerated) and the emission factors need to be stratified according to the different technologies that may occur in the country.
+A technology must be understood here as the combination of the type of waste, the furnace design and the abatement technique.

-The approach followed to apply a Tier 2 approach is as follows.
+The approach followed to apply a Tier 2 approach is to stratify the amount of waste incinerated into ‘technologies’ (e.g. hazardous waste incinerated in a rotary kiln equipped with desulphurisation, good APC system, NOx abatement and fabric filter for particle abatement) and then to apply technology specific emission factors:

-Stratify the waste incineration in the country to model the different product and process types occurring in the national waste incineration industry into the inventory by:

-defining the production using each of the separate product and/or process types (together called ‘technologies’ in the formulae below) separately; and

-applying technology specific emission factors for each process type:

-(2)
+Epollutant=technologiesADtechnology×EFtechnology,pollutant (2)

 where:

-ARproduction,technology = the production rate within the source category, using this specific technology,
+ADtechnology = Amount of waste incinerated in facilities for this specific technology

-EFtechnology,pollutant = the emission factor for this technology and this pollutant.
+EFtechnology,pollutant = Emission factor for this technology and this pollutant, estimated as in Equation (3)

-A country where only one technology is implemented will result in a penetration factor of 100 % and the algorithm reduces to:

-(3)

-where:

-Epollutant = the emission of the specified pollutant,

-ARproduction = the activity rate for the waste incineration,

-EFpollutant = the emission factor for this pollutant.

-The emission factors in this approach still will include all sub-processes within the waste incineration.
+The stratification of waste into different technology categories may evolve over the time series, especially because of the progressive penetration of abatement techniques.

 Technology-specific emission factors

-This section provides the Tier 2 technology-specific emission factors for incineration of sewage sludge (uncontrolled).
+This section provides the Tier 2 technology-specific emission factors to estimate emissions for incineration, as a combination of EFs for uncontrolled incinerators and technology specific abatement efficiencies.
+Sludge incineration is well documented in (US EPA, 1995) but there is limited information in the literature regarding industrial waste and hazardous waste incineration especially regarding uncontrolled facilities.

 Incineration of sludges from water treatment

+Uncontrolled emission rates vary widely depending on the type of incinerator, the volatiles and moisture content of the sludge, and the operating practices employed (US EPA, 1995).

-Table 3-2 presents the default uncontrolled emission factors for the incineration of sludges from waste water treatment (sewage).
+Table 3-2 presents the default uncontrolled emission factors that could be applied for the uncontrolled incineration of sewage sludges.

 Table 3-2 Tier 2 emission factors for source category 5.C.1.b.iv Sewage sludge incineration